LucasNoliveira/sw-planets-api/README.md

    * Deleting entries
    * JWT Authentication: Secure API endpoints with JWT (JSON Web Tokens) authentication.

+## Requirements
+* Docker and Docker Compose
+* Python 3.8+
+* Django 3.2+
+* PostgreSQL

 ## Setup Instructions
 To run this project locally, follow these steps:
 1. Clone the repository:
 `git clone https://github.com/LucasNoliveira/sw-planets-panel.git`
 `cd sw-planets-panel`

+2. Create and configure environment variables:
+`cp .env.example .env # Update the .env file with your configurations`

+3. Build and run the Docker containers:
+`docker-compose up --build`

 ### Authentication
 Before accessing the API endpoints, you need to generate a JSON Web Token (JWT) for authentication.
 Here's how you can generate a JWT: